Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 To upgrade to the verified track, follow these steps.

 #.
-On the edx.org website, select your public edX username in the top corner of
+On the edx.org website, select your username in the top corner of the page.
-   the page.

    Your dashboard opens with a list of your courses.

 #.
+For the course for which you want to upgrade to the verified track, select
-Under the name of your course select **Upgrade to Verified Track**.
+   **Upgrade to Verified Track**.

    If there is no **Upgrade to Verified Track** option, the enrollment deadline for the verified track has passed.